 It’s just like adult diapers…it “Depends”!

 Most likely, your doctor will start you on metformin first because it’s hard to change clinical inertia.
-However, if they see any evidence of heart disease (you’ve had a heart attack, a stroke, or you have peripheral vascular disease or congestive heart failure), then a GLP-1 should be started no matter your A1c.
+However, if your provider sees any evidence of heart disease (you’ve had a heart attack, a stroke, or you have peripheral vascular disease or congestive heart failure), then a GLP-1 should be started no matter your A1c.

 A GLP-1 should also be started if you’re overweight, because losing weight on your own is tough, and this medication will make it easier.

-📆 How long do you take a GLP-1 Medication?
+📆 How long should you take a GLP-1 medication?

-GLP-1 medications aren’t a “quick fix” – they’re meant to be taken long term, even if your A1c and weight reach your goal.
+GLP-1 medications aren’t a “quick fix” – they’re meant to be taken long-term even if you reach your A1c and weight loss goals.
 If you stop taking them, your blood sugar may rise again, and some (or all) of the weight you lost may come back.

-There are a few scenarios where treatment might be adjusted or discontinued, but for most people, GLP-1 medications are part of a long-term treatment strategy.
+There are a few scenarios when GLP-1 treatment might be adjusted or discontinued, but for most people, GLP-1 medications are part of a long-term treatment strategy.

 The Benefits of Starting a GLP-1 Earlier in Type 2 Diabetes: Key Takeaways